corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 dotnet tool install --global Corvus.Json.JsonSchema.TypeGeneratorTool --prerelease
 ```

-We'll also create a console app to host our sample, using dotnet7.0s
+We'll also create a console app to host our sample, using dotnet8.0s

 ```
-dotnet new console -o JsonSchemaSample -f net7.0 cd JsonSchemaSample
+dotnet new console -o JsonSchemaSample -f net8.0 cd JsonSchemaSample
 ```

 And we'll add a reference to our JSON object model extensions to the project.
 We can use the `dotnet add` command to do that, or you could use your favourite package manager, or IDE.

 ```
-dotnet add package Corvus.Json.ExtendedTypes --prerelease
+dotnet add package Corvus.Json.ExtendedTypes
 ```

 Just to make sure that's all OK, and our editor is also working, let's inspect `JsonSchemaSample.csproj`.